joannakl/cs102/labs/lab9.markdown

 __You should write a method stub for the `Converter` class.
 You SHOULD NOT implement any methods for the `Converter` class as a group.
 You should ONLY write the tests.__

+Make sure to share your workspace with your section leader for feedback and grading.

 ### Additional JUnit tutorial

 [Lars Vogel](http://www.vogella.com/people/larsvogel.html) is one of the Eclipse